MihTy: Background

 Ty Dolla Sign and Jeremih had previously collaborated on several songs before MihTy.
-Work on the album was reportedly completed in December 2017.
+The album was reportedly completed in December 2017.
 Ty Dolla Sign stated that over 60 songs were made for the album, recorded over eight sessions.
 Dolla Sign stated before the project's release that it was a "consistent album of bangers."

 The album was delayed, with a release date of August 24 planned and was eventually released on October 26, 2018.
 The tracklist was revealed on October 23, 2018.
+MihTys cover art was created by visual artist McFlyy.

 Promotion

 The lead single for the album, titled "The Light," was released on June 8, 2018.
 The song was described by Billboard as "a summer-ready banger" with 90's R&B samples.
 A music video, taking place in a skate park, was released the following month.
 It was later certified Gold by the RIAA in 2020.
 This song was followed by the second single, "Goin Thru Some Thangz" on October 12, 2018.
 The two also performed on Jimmy Kimmel Live!.
 A promotional single, "New Level" featuring Lil Wayne, was released for free on SoundCloud the day of the originally planned album release date.